InnocentK/Sorted-Square-List-2/README.md

 # Sorted-Square-List-2
-Generic sorted square list data structure using merged linked lists to store the data
+Sorted square list data structure using merged linked lists to store the data